 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Internet. - 3.
+Select a port for internet service.
+Make sure the cable is securely connected to this port on your router.

-Select your internet connection type from the drop-down list.
+4. Select your internet connection type from the drop-down list.

-- 4. Follow the instructions on the page to continue the configuration.
-Parameters on the figures are just used for demonstration. - 1) If you choose Dynamic IP, you need to select whether to clone the MAC address.
+5. Follow the instructions on the page to continue the configuration.
+Parameters on the figures are just used for demonstration.

+1) If you choose Dynamic IP, you need to select whether to clone the MAC address.
 Dynamic IP users are usually equipped with a cable TV or fiber cable.